chenaciousD/blabla/content/posts/2015-01-12---Introducing-Charlie-Your-Personal-Penguin.md

 - Facilitation of key client alignment and reviews
 - Social media headlines and copywriting

-### Integrating Product, Brand & Marketing to Create a Cohesive Experience
+### Integrating Product, Brand & Marketing for a Cohesive Experience

 During our brand and characater identity discovery phase, the team looked to several areas of inspiration - from animals to robots to abstract chat bubbles:

 <img src="/media/Charlie-Inspiration.jpg" alt="AGL" width="600"/>

-As part of our exploration process, we created three brand directions that included sample marketing copy,sample visual identities and sample brand strategic directions:
+As part of our exploration process, we created three brand directions that included sample marketing copy, visual identities and brand strategic directions:

 <img src="/media/Charlie-Brand-Directions.jpg" alt="AGL" width="600"/>

 ## The Outcome

 We selected a robotic penguin mascot because of its innate friendly demeanor, its loyalty, and intelligence.
-We tailored the penguin to visually demonstrate its intelligence with several details including its antennae and dot matrix belly.
+We tailored the penguin to visually demonstrate its intelligence with several details including its delightful antennae and dot matrix belly.
 We also conducted several quantitative A/B tests to assess the penguin's performance relative to other identity/brand strategic directions.

 <figure>
 	<blockquote>